ubclaunchpad/rocket2/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: Feature request
 about: Suggest an idea for Rocket 2
 title: ''
-labels: feature request
+labels: 'theme:feature'
 assignees: ''

 ---